26-Year-Old Goalie – Washington Capitals

 Braden Holtby Contract Information:

-Signed a two-year, $3.7 million contract extension with the Capitals in February of 2013.
+Signed a five-year, $30.5 million contract extension with the Capitals in July 2015.

 To instantly reveal our fantasy analysis of every player – including Braden Holtby – simply subscribe now.